Majeedraheem/-FinTech-Case-Study/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
+*
+OneLedger (OLT) is a platform that helps businesses to adapt to blockchain technology in a fast and simplified manner.
+The OneLedger plans to create a platform where multiple blockchains can interact with each other through the platform’s chain.
+The platform uses delegated proof-of-stake (DPoS) that continuously replicates an application on many machines to combine different consensus in the same chain.
+The communication between multiple blockchains is faster with a lower transaction fee.
+The platform helps businesses create a customized blockchain solution.
+According to its whitepaper, the platform aims to develop a blockchain-based platform that allows businesses to integrate their applications and products.
+The protocol shows compatibility with the Ethereum ecosystem.
+It offers faster and cheaper transactions than Ethereum and is more stable.
+The DPoS feature used in the protocol ensures four thousand transactions per second (TPS), making the protocol highly efficient.
+The smart contracts ensure that protocol runs on low data across the network, hence, low transaction fees.
+Smart contracts are just like regular contracts however, instead of being drafted on paper, these contracts run in the form of protocols on the blockchain.
+The platform invites more developers to create decentralized apps (Dapps) using OneLedger’s virtual machine.
+OLT is the native token of the OneLedger platform that complies with ERC-20 token standards.
+The users can utilize OLT to pay the network fees within the platform.
+The users can trade OLT tokens from other token holders or become a node (a computer server connected with the network) to acquire tokens themselves.
+If a user chooses to become a node, they have to stake OLT tokens after a period of commitment and quality.
+Developers need OLT tokens if they want to deploy their module to the platform.
+The developers submit their module and OLT tokens to the marketplace.
+The most relevant module receives 25 percent of the tokens reserved for the community.

 ## Landscape: